IntelLabs/hec-p-isa-tools/kerngen/README.md

 The design is a simplified interpreter pattern.
 A domain specific language defined as a 'kernel language' is received as input to the kernel generator.
-This kernel language describes (which can be used for HE schemes) operations on polynomials and context parameters.
+This kernel language describes (which can be used for HE schemes) operations on polynomials with given context parameters.
 This language is interpreted as a `high level instruction` which is then mapped to its corresponding `low level p-ISA instruction`. `kerngen` uses a common unix command line utility convention and the resulting p-ISA kernel is sent to `stdout`.

 # Input kernel language